Minuteman: The Second American Revolution: Publication history

 Jim Dunnigan designed Minuteman in 1976 as a counterpoint to the patriotism displayed during the American Bicentennial.
 The game was released by SPI packaged as a ziplock bag game and a boxed game, both featuring graphic design by Redmond A. Simonsen.

 The game enjoyed only modest sales, never cracked SPI's Top Ten Bestseller List, and publication was quickly discontinued.
 Graphic designer Redmond Simonsen put this down to the long political phase of the game, which he said could be likened to "a simulation of the spread and growth of a fast-food chain" rather than an armed rebellion.
 With this in mind, Simonsen labelled Minuteman SPI's worst game of 1976.

 Reception

 In the 1977 book The Comprehensive Guide to Board Wargaming, Nicholas Palmer called the game "Partisan warfare in America leading to a full-scale contemporary Second Revolution."

+In Issue 22 of the British wargaming magazine Perfidious Albion, David Barnsdale found the basic scenario was unbalanced in favor of the government, mainly because "it is difficult for the government player to make mistakes."
+Barnsdale also questioned the American setting, pointing out that "the game system and the basic scenario are ill-suited for the US ...
+America has never fitted hack Marxist sociology at the best of times."
+Despite this, Barnsdale admitted this was "a very playable, and enjoyable game."